 Chin Augmentation is a surgical procedure performed to reshape and enlarge the chin.
 A chin implant may be recommended to patients having a Rhinoplasty (nasal surgery) in order to achieve desired facial proportion.
 The size of the chin can magnify or minimise the perceived size of the nose and help balance facial features.

-Chin Augmentation is ideal for someone concerned about:
+Chin Implants procedure is ideal for someone concerned about:

 Chin Augmentation is not ideal for someone who has: